-We make sure bellies stay full, but not too full—overfeeding is an all-too-common problem among dog parents with the best intentions, but even a few extra pounds can lead to serious health problems.
+We make sure bellies stay full, but not too full.
+Overfeeding is an all-too-common problem among dog parents with the best intentions.
+Unfortunately, even a few extra pounds can lead to serious health problems.
 With mealtimes perfectly measured and ready to be gobbled, you can focus on more important things, like your technique for those post-food belly rubs.

 Are There Other Flavors Or Prescription Diets?

 We are definitely working to broaden our recipe book!
-Right now, our nutritionist and on-staff vet are in the process of formulating the next recipe (we know dogs’ palates are as discerning as our own) and would love to offer even more options, including prescription diets and large breed puppy food!
+Our nutritionist and on-staff vet are formulating the next recipe—we know dogs’ palates are as discerning as our own!
+We would love to offer even more options, including prescription diets and large breed puppy food.

 Switching To A New Food 101

-An abrupt diet change can cause discomfort and digestive upset in dogs, so it’s important to take it slow and monitor how they’re feeling.
+An abrupt diet change can cause discomfort and digestive upset in dogs.
+That’s why it’s important to take it slow and monitor how they’re feeling!
 Ideally, spread the transition out over a week and follow the guide below.
 If your pup has a sensitive stomach, food allergies, or is prone to tummy trouble, it’s even better to stretch it out longer.

 - Day 1–2: 75% old diet and 25% new diet

 - Day 3–4: 50% old diet and 50% new diet

 - Day 5–6: 25% old diet and 75% new diet